christianwach/civicrm-wp-profile-sync/docs/ACF.md

 From now on, each time you create a Participant of the Participant Role that you have linked, a new WordPress Post will be created.
 The "Display Name" of the Participant will become the WordPress Post Title.
 And - in the reverse direction - each time you create a WordPress Post which is of the Post Type you have linked to a Participant Role, a new Participant will be created with their "Display Name" set to the Title of the new Post.

 *Note:* Unlike the "All CiviCRM Participants and a WordPress Custom Post Type" functionality, you will have to configure the WordPress Custom Post Type, WordPress Taxonomies, ACF Field Groups and ACF Fields yourself.

+### CiviCRM Groups and WordPress Custom Taxonomy

+CiviCRM Groups can be mapped to WordPress custom taxonomy terms.

+When adding/editing a custom taxonomy in the WordPress UI you'll see a dropdown for selecting a CiviCRM Group: `CiviCRM Group for ACF Integration`.

 ## Links between Fields